subsquid/docs/docs/fuel-indexing/network-api/fuel-api.md

 <summary>Manually with cURL</summary>

-Suppose we want data on Fuel receipts from block 1000000.
+Suppose we want data on Fuel receipts from block `1000000`.
 We begin by finding the main URL for the Fuel Network dataset.
 Then we have to:

-1. Verify that the dataset has reached the required height:
+1. Retrieve the dataset height from the router with

    ```bash
    curl https://v2.archive.subsquid.io/network/fuel-stage-5/height